kestrelm/Creature_UE4/CreaturePackPlugin/README.md

 - **Pack Uv Swaps:** Check this box if you are using Sprite Swapping Animations.
 Leave unchecked to reduce the file size.

-- **Pack Uv Colors:** Check this box if you are animating opacity of your meshes over time.
+- **Pack Colors:** Check this box if you are animating opacity of your meshes over time.
 Leave unchecked to reduce the file size.

 Click **Export** to export your project into a folder of your choice.
 The **exported folder** will contain 2 files of interest: